-The South Bass Island Lighthouse greets visitors arriving on the southern point of the island.
+The South Bass Island Lighthouse greets visitors arriving on the southern point of the island from the Put in Bay ferry.
 First lit in 1897, this important part of Put-in-Bay’s history is much the same as it was when it was first built.

 South Bass Island Lighthouse Tours